trevor-ngugi/mugoya-watch/README.md

 ## Known Bugs
 * it shows posts for every neighbourhood
-* doesnt have an admin page
+* cannot edit profile page
+* cannot show emergency services,working on that oage
+* working on health ,police services templates

 ## Support and contact details